 That offer doesn’t guarantee the investors would split $8.7 billion.
 That number would be used to calculate how much cash investors would receive once ResCap sells its assets and develops a reorganization plan to distribute the proceeds among its creditors.
 In bankruptcy, creditors rarely receive the full amount of what they are owed and often fight with each other over who gets paid first.

 Next week, ResCap will return to court seeking approval to sell a loan portfolio at an auction in which Ally would be the initial bidder.
-ResCap will also seek approval for a similar deal with an affiliate of Fortress Investment Group LLC (FIG), which is seeking to buy the company’s mortgage lending and servicing business for $2.4 billion.
+ResCap will also seek approval for a similar deal with an affiliate of Fortress Investment Group LLC (FIG:US), which is seeking to buy the company’s mortgage lending and servicing business for $2.4 billion.
 The Fortress affiliate, Nationstar Mortgage Holdings Inc., would also serve as the so-called stalking-horse, or initial, bidder at an auction.

 Warren Buffett’s Berkshire Hathaway Inc. has asked Glenn for permission to replace Fortress as the stalking-horse bidder.
 ResCap attorney Larren Nashelsky told Glenn today that the company still hasn’t decided how it will respond to Berkshire’s offer.